sunzhengCDNM/VIP2B/README.md

 # VIP2B
-VIrome Profiler with type IIB restriction sites for WMS data
+VIrome Profiler with type IIB restriction sites for WMS data.

+---
+## Performance
+VIP2B was computationally efficient.
+Using four CPU threads on a Linux system equipped with an Intel Xeon Platinum 8380 processor, VIP2B profiled a 6.6 GB shotgun metagenomic sample in 6.68 minutes, with a peak memory usage of only 1.09 GB.

 ---